makicoding/Gem-Collector-Game/README.md

 You will be given a random number at the start of the game.
 This is the computer’s score.

-Each of the gems below will be assigned a hidden random value.
+Each of the gems will be assigned a hidden random value.
 By clicking on a gem, you will add its value to your total score.

 If your total score matches the computer’s score exactly, then you win the game.